solemnsky/solemnsky/README.md

  [email](mailto:zenmags@gmail.com) or via skype (magnetic.duck).
 He'll add you to the slack group, with the rest of the team.

-Example of roles we'd like filled:
+Examples of roles we'd like filled:
  * Graphic designer.
  * Lua scripter.
  * C++ programmer.